nkabir/nkabir.ruhoh.com/_posts/experimental-networks-with-pfsense.md

 3. Assign one interface `le0` to WAN and the second, `le1`, to LAN.
 4. Point your browser (from a machine on the internal network) to https://{pfsenseipaddress}

+The default username is `admin` and default password is `pfsense`.

 You may want to change the subnet for your experimental network.
 I use `172.16.50.1` to avoid colliding with `192.168.x.x` and `10.x.x.x` networks that are more common.

+You can accomplish this via the command-line interface on pfsense (selection `2 - Set interface(s) IP address`) or via the web interface.

 <img src="{{paths.media}}/pfsense-172.png"/>